stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

 3. `signal_multi_obj_maintenance`

-   * Definition: a composite signal that simultaneously monitors `DeltaS_memory(m)` and `DeltaS_met(m)` and penalises inconsistent combinations (for example claiming perfect cognition with clearly compromised metabolic maintenance).
+   * Definition: a composite signal that simultaneously monitors `DeltaS_memory(m)` and `DeltaS_met(m)` and penalises inconsistent combinations, such as claiming perfect cognition with clearly compromised metabolic maintenance.
    * Purpose: promote multi objective coherence in reasoning about sleep.

 4. `signal_counterfactual_separation_sleep`